jfallmann/MONSDA/docs/source/configurator.rst

     exit

-When you start the Configurator again later and it finds the **unfinished_config.pkl** in the current directory, it will serves a fourth option to continue the session.
+When you start the Configurator again later and it finds the **unfinished_config.pkl** in the current directory, it will provide the option to continue the session.

 Note, that the **unfinished_config.pkl** will always be overwritten.
 To avoid this, you can rename the file.
 You can than continue with the --session flag.
 Run the Configurator like this: